danstocker/prime/README.md

 Prime
 =====

-**Association Engine**
+*Prime* is a JavaScript graph database designed for one kind of queries: *random*.

-Prime is a concept graph with string nodes and weighted edges.
-Associations emerge in the graph by hopping between nodes randomly, guided by connection weights to immediate neighbors (peers), and general probability of subsequent jumps.
+Prime connects string nodes by weighted edges, and offers means to hop from one node to another randomly, guided by the weight distribution of edges, and also a general probability of subsequent jumps.

-In this graph, from *fruit* a hop would most likely yield *food*, then *apple*, then *pear*, then one of the rest at probabilty decreasing with distance.
+In the graph below, a hop from *fruit* would most likely lead to *food*, then *apple*, then *pear*, then the rest at probability decreasing with distance.

 ![Concept Graph](http://dl.dropbox.com/u/9258903/sampleConceptGraph.png)